2 women killed, man wounded in Greater Grand Crossing shooting

 CHICAGO (WLS) -- Two women were killed and a man was wounded in a shooting in the Greater Grand Crossing neighborhood Monday night, Chicago police said.

-The victims were in a parked car in the 7700-block of South Eggleston Avenue at about 11:38 p.m. when police said three men got out of a blue sedan and fired shots into the car.
+The victims were in a parked car in the 7700-block of South Eggleston Avenue at about 11:38 p.m. when police said three men got out of a blue sedan, possibly a Ford, and fired shots into the car.

 The two women were transported to St. Bernard Hospital, where they were pronounced dead.
-Authorities have not released their identities.
+They have been identified to the Cook County Medical Examiner's Office as Senobia Bratley, 19, and Brittani Rice, 18.

 A 19-year-old man transported himself to the University of Chicago Medical Center.
 Police said he was wounded in the right shoulder and is in stable condition.